 |Exam Board||Entry Requirements||Subject Leader|

-This Unit covers two works.
-The first, The Iliad, is probably the best known tale from ancient times.
-The Iliad is an epic poem about the long and catastrophic struggle between Greeks and Trojans around the walls of Troy (or Ilium).
+Probably the best known tale from ancient times, the Iliad is an epic poem about the long and catastrophic struggle between Greeks and Trojans around the walls of Troy (or Ilium).
 The Olympian Gods even take sides for and against the doomed city.
 This literary study focuses on what makes it such a compelling story, how it was composed in a world without writing and what it meant to be a Hero fighting at Troy.
 Many memorable scenes stay in the mind long after closing the book.

 Modern theatre and drama owes its invention to ancient Athens.
 We study how Athenian theatre design has such an impact on the modern theatre: with the help of much visual material we examine how they used space and stage techniques for maximum effect.
 In addition, we study three of the most famous plays to come out of ancient Athens, which are regularly performed in London today.
 Two are Greek Tragedies, exploring what happens to people caught up in a hideous train of events: events caused by what we call circumstance but which the Greeks called Fate & the Gods.
 By contrast the third is a Comedy that regularly raises much laughter from modern audiences.